HMS Rosario (1808)

-HMS Rosario was a Cherokee-class 10-gun brig of the Royal Navy, launched in 1808.
+HMS Rosario was a 10-gun brig of the Royal Navy, launched in 1808.
 She served during the Napoleonic Wars and participated in one engagement that earned her crew the Naval General Service Medal (NGSM).
 She was sold in 1832.

 Napoleonic Wars

 She was commissioned in March 1809, under commander Booty Harvey, for service in home waters.
 On 10 December 1810, she engaged two French privateers in the English Channel.
 To avoid being captured, Harvey ran alongside one of the luggers, which he boarded and captured.
 This was the lugger Mamelouck of 16 guns, under the command of Norbez Lawrence.
 The other lugger engaged Rosario on the starboard side but then was able to outrun Rosario, which had lost her jib-boom during the boarding, and escape.
 Mamelouck had seven of her crew of 45 men wounded.
 Rosario had five men wounded, two severely.
 Mamelouck was only nine hours out of Boulogne and had not had captured anything.

 On 14 April 1811 Vroyd, Griffith, master, came into Ramsgate.
 Vroyd had been sailing from Carmarthen to London when the French privateer Aventure had captured her.
 Rosario had recaptured Vroyd and sent her into Ramsgate.

 On 19 December 1811, Rosario was in company with and when Royalist captured the French privateer Rodeur, of 14 guns and 60 men, between Dover and Calais after a two-hour chase.
 In the engagement Royalist had one man killed and five wounded; Rodeur lost one man killed and 11 wounded.